iq-motion-control/iq-module-communication-doc/docs/notes/IFCITelemetryData-struct.rst

 **IFCITelemetryData Struct**

 The data returned by the telemetry endpoint contains 16 bytes.
-A struct called IFCITelemtryData is required to store this data.
+A struct called IFCITelemetryData is required to store this data.
 Here is a description of the IFCITelemetryData struct:

 .. code-block:: c++